• Skip to primary navigation

 Storing White Chocolate Bark

-Any leftover chocolate can be stored in an airtight container in a cool, dry place at room temperature, or in the fridge.
+Store leftover white chocolate bark in an airtight container in a cool, dry place at room temperature, or in the fridge.
 Bark will keep for up to a week.

 overhead view of white chocolate bark pieces on baking sheet with candle and evergreen branches